hampusramstrom/lunar_rockets_case/README.md

 ## The Code Language
 I followed the instructions and picked a language that I feel comfortable in, where in this case I went for Java as I'm used to work with the [Guice](https://github.com/google/guice) dependency injection framework.

+## Prerequisites
+- Java 21 installed (developed with 21.0.6, can most probably use earlier versions).
+- Gradle 8 installed (developed with 8.13, probably works with earlier version).
+- An IDE supporting Java.

 ## Running The Solution
-Run the code in your IDE of choice (main class can be found in [App.java](app/src/main/java/org/rockets/App.java)).
+Compile and run the code in your IDE of choice (main class can be found in [App.java](app/src/main/java/org/rockets/App.java)).

 Run the `rockets` executable as (note `http`):
 ```bash